longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

         where ${i} is the node number.

-        Turn off or restart the node where the active share-manager is running.
-That can be identified by ***TBD lookup in leadership lease record.***
+        Turn off or restart the node where share-manager is running.
+Once the share-manager pod is recreated on a different node, check

-        Expect
+        - Expect
-        - In the client side, IO to the RWX volume will hang until leadership is transferred to the standby share-manager pod.
+            - In the client side, IO to the RWX volume will hang until a share-manager pod replacement is successfully created on another node.
             - During the outage, the server rejects READ and WRITE operations and non-reclaim locking requests (i.e., other LOCK and OPEN operations) with an error of NFS4ERR_GRACE.
+            - The clients can continue working without IO error.
             - Lock reclaim process can be finished earlier than the 90-second configured grace period.
-        - Outage should be equivalent to simple pod failover, less than TBD seconds.
+            - Outage should be equivalent to simple pod failover, less than **TBD** seconds.
             - If locks cannot be reclaimed after a grace period, the locks are discarded and return IO errors to the client.
 The client reestablishes a new lock.

-    2. Turn the deployment workload into a daemonset in [example]([https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml](https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml) ) and disable `Automatically Delete Workload Pod when The Volume Is Detached Unexpectedly`.
+    2. Turn the deployment into a daemonset in [example]([https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml](https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml) ) and disable `Automatically Delete Workload Pod when The Volume Is Detached Unexpectedly`.
 Then, deploy the daemonset with a RWX volume.

-        Turn off or restart the node where the active share-manager is running.
+        Turn off the node where share-manager is running.
+Once the share-manager pod is recreated on a different node, check

-        Expect
+        - Expect
             - The other active clients should not run into the stale handle errors after the failover.
             - Lock reclaim process can be finished earlier than the 90-second configured grace period.
-        - Outage should be equivalent to simple pod failover, less than TBD seconds.
+            - Outage should be equivalent to simple pod failover, less than **TBD** seconds.

     3. Multiple locks one single file tested by byte-range file locking

         Each client using [range_locking.c](https://github.com/longhorn/longhorn/files/9208112/range_locking.txt) in each app pod locks a different range of the same file.
 Afterwards, it writes data repeatedly into the file.

-        Turn off or restart the node where the active share-manager is running.
+        Turn off the node where share-manager is running.
+Once the share-manager pod is recreated on a different node, check

-        Expect
+        - Expect
             - The clients continue the tasks after the server's failover without IO or stale handle errors.
             - Lock reclaim process can be finished earlier than the 90-second configured grace period.
-        - Outage should be equivalent to simple pod failover, less than TBD seconds.
+            - Outage should be equivalent to simple pod failover, less than **TBD** seconds.

-    4. Repeat any of those tests, but restarting the **passive** share-manager pod's node.

-        Expect
-        - The clients continue the tasks without interruption.
-        - A new passive pod is created, either on another node or on the restarted node.
-        - Any leftover attachments are cleaned up.

 ### Upgrade Strategy

-***TBD***
-How to convert a single-pod server to a multi-pod deployment during upgrade?
-It will be necessary to detach and re-attach to convert from RWO to RWX mounting by the server pods, and the pods will need to be deleted and re-created via the Deployment.
+The only impact on upgrade is the creation of a new setting to define and default:  `share-manager-stale-timeout` (default, 5).

+The logic for creation and checking of Lease records ensures that all parties know and implement the lease strategy.
+If some component doesn't, the behavior defaults to the same as current code.

 ## Alternatives